sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker/aws.md

 First, create a `cloud-init.txt` file with user data contents as shown above or below.
 Then run:

-`aws ec2 run-instances --image-id ami-824c4ee2 --count 1 --instance-type t2.small --key-name id_rsa --security-groups default --user-data file://cloud-init.txt`
+`aws ec2 run-instances --image-id ami-032509850cf9ee54e --count 1 --instance-type t2.medium --key-name id_rsa --security-groups default --user-data file://cloud-init.txt`

 Substitute the path to your `cloud-init.txt` file, the name of your key pair, and an appropriate security group.
-To start you probably want a security group which exposes port 80 and 22 (for SSH) to the public internet.
+To start you probably want a security group which exposes port 80, 443, 2633 (for the management console), and 22 (for SSH) to the public internet.

 ---